Pope Benjamin I of Alexandria: Alexandria

 Benjamin worked to restore the Coptic church by renewing some of the policies which had been put in place by his predecessor Pope Damian of Alexandria.
 He also established amicable relations with 'Amr and the conquerors of Egypt.
 The Christian population of Egypt, however, remained divided between the Copts, Melkites, and other groups after the Arab conquest.
 Benjamin did however eventually prove successful in restoring a degree of unity to his fragmented population.
 Several Copts who had fled to the Libyan Pentapolis returned.
 A number of those who had left the Coptic church under duress for the Melkite church during the occupation, including the bishops Cyrus of Nikiou and Victor of Phiom, returned to the fold.
 He also exercised his new legal and judicial functions, even in accord with the Byzantine legal system, to the satisfaction of the new Islamic authorities.

 Benjamin engaged in pontifical visitations to the dioceses and monasteries of the church, restoring properties wherever necessary.
 One of his more remarkable feats during this period was the recovery of the head of Saint Mark, which the Melkites had intended to try to smuggle back to Byzantium.
 The head was probably left in the sanctuary of the Monastery of Saint Macarius the Great in 645 or 647.
 Benjamin at the time also issued his canons to the monks of Saint Macarius.

 Benjamin helped guide and comfort the Coptic community during the early days of Islamic rule.
 'Amr's successor, 'Abdallah ibn Sa'd ibn Abī-al-Sarḥ ibn al-Ḥārith al-"Āmirī, demanded large amounts of money from the native Egyptian people whose resources were depleted.
 Benjamin's effort and intercession brought comfort to oppressed Copts.

 Benjamin spent the last two years of his life encumbered by severe illness.
-After enduring a prolonged period of great sufferering, he died on 3 January 661.
+After enduring a prolonged period of great suffering, he died on 3 January 661.